disclaimer

 Moving vs. Non-moving Traffic Violations

-Infractions, Misdemeanors and Felonies
+Infractions, Misdemeanors, and Felonies

 Getting a Traffic Ticket in Nevada

 Traffic and speeding tickets also serve as court summons.
-After receiving citations, offenders are required to pay the associated fine amounts and/or submit their pleas at the courthouses named on tickets within 10 days.
+After receiving citations, offenders are required to pay the associated fine amounts and/or submit their pleas at the courthouses named on the tickets within 10 days.

 Responding to a Nevada Traffic Ticket/Citation